aidanschang/CS677-Data-Science-ML-Algorithms/README.md

 In this assignment, I conducted the comparison based on 4 features, FHR baseline, ALTV (percentage of time with abnormal long term variability), minimum of FHR histogram, and average of histogram.

 First, I made a Random Forest Classifier Error Plot to determin number of trees (N) and max depth of each subtree (d).
-In this case, I am using N = 10 and d = 5
+In this case, I am using N = 10 and d = 4 to minimize the error

 ![RF error plot](https://user-images.githubusercontent.com/84875731/188034554-c25046d7-a40f-425d-82f3-17a97479b6eb.png)